Wolfenstein: Cyberpilot

-Wolfenstein: Cyberpilot is a first-person shooter video game developed by Arkane Lyon in conjunction with MachineGames and published by Bethesda Softworks.
+Wolfenstein: Cyberpilot is a 2019 first-person shooter game developed by Arkane Lyon in conjunction with MachineGames, and published by Bethesda Softworks.
 A spin-off in the Wolfenstein series, Cyberpilot is a virtual reality experience.
-The game was released for Windows PC and PlayStation 4 in July 2019.
-It received mixed or average reviews upon release.
+The game was released for PlayStation 4 and Windows on July 26, 2019.
+It received mixed reviews from critics.

 Gameplay

 Unlike previous entries, Cyberpilot is a virtual reality experience.
 Cyberpilot is a side story that takes place chronologically a week prior to the events of Wolfenstein: Youngblood.
 Set twenty years after the events of The New Colossus, the protagonist is depicted as a computer hacker known as Cyberpilot who works for the French Resistance against the Nazi regime.
 Through hacking, the player character takes over hostile armored war machines and uses them against Nazi soldiers.
 The game features four levels and three pilotable machines, including the Panzerhund, the Zitadelle, and a small drone for a stealth mission.
 During combat, players can occasionally deploy a shield to defend themselves.
 In between missions, players can explore a Resistance bunker.